 So it was back to the drawing board with my research.
 Finally I found a few references to the Sri Lankan south coast beach I eventually chose for our family holiday: Talalla Beach.

 It often feels a bit risky planning travel based on what you read/see on the internet but Talalla Beach lived up to all my expectations!

 It is gentle curve of golden sand lapped by gentle surf.
 It has lush vegetation and bendy coconut palms surrounding the beach.
 It is quiet and uncrowded at all times of the day.
-It’s everything a beach should be and about an hour’s drive from Galle.
+It’s everything a beach should be and about an hour’s drive from the historic coastal fort town of Galle.